WebtoolsWendland/laravel-101/design-pattern.md

 MVC is an User-Interface Pattern[^2], It divides a given software application into three interconnected parts, so as to separate internal representations of information from the ways that information is presented to or accepted from the user[^3].

 ![MVC Process](images/mvc-process.svg)

+* **Models** serve as a data access layer where data is fetched and returned in formats usable throughout your application.
+* **Controllers** handle the request, process the data returned from models and load views to send in the response.
+* **Views** are display templates (markup, xml, etc) that are sent in the response to the web browser.

 ## References